standardebooks/tools/README.md

 Replace words that may be archaically compounded with a dash to a more modern spelling.
 For example, replace "ash-tray" with "ashtray".

+##ordinal

+Print the ordinal for one or more integers.

 ##prepare-release

 Calculate the ebook's word count, and update content.opf and colophon.xhtml with release and modified timestamps.